makamys/GTNHMixinsLite/README.md

 # GTNH Mixins Lite

-This is [GTNHMixins](https://github.com/GTNewHorizons/GTNHMixins) stripped down to just its own additions.
-This means the embedded Mixin and SpongeMixins have been removed.
-This allows more granular control over how you assemble your modpack.
+This is [GTNHMixins](https://github.com/GTNewHorizons/GTNHMixins) stripped down to only contain its own additions.
+The embedded Mixin and SpongeMixins have been removed.
+This makes the mod usable in more configurations (notably, it can now be used alongside [GasStation](https://github.com/FalsePattern/GasStation).)

 ## Background

-GTNHMixins consists of the following generic components:
+GTNHMixins normally consists of the following generic components:

-* Mixin 0.8
+* Mixin 0.8.5
 * SpongeMixins

-And the following GTNH-flavored components:
+And the following "GTNH-flavored" components:

 * MixinExtras (relocated)
 * GTNHMixins's own additions

 This mod contains only the last two.
-This way you can use different mods to provide the first two.
-For example, [GasStation](https://github.com/FalsePattern/GasStation).
+This way, mods of your own choosing can be used to provide the first two.

 Note: To avoid inconsistency, **the mod will refuse to launch unless it can locate all components!**